ros-gbp/opencv3-release/opencv_contrib/README.md

 - **cvv**: Computer Vision Debugger -- Simple code that you can add to your program that pops up a GUI allowing you to interactively and visually debug computer vision programs.

 - **datasets**: Datasets Reader -- Code for reading existing computer vision databases and samples of using the readers to train, test and run using that dataset's data.

-- **dnn**: Deep Neural Networks (DNNs) -- This module can read in image recogniton networks trained in the Caffe neural netowrk library and run them efficiently on CPU.

 - **dnns_easily_fooled**: Subvert DNNs -- This code can use the activations in a network to fool the networks into recognizing something else.